nrxus/rfcs/text/0000-cfg-alias.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Any `#[cfg(...)]` alias should behave exactly as its expanded non-aliased form and be accepted in the same spots as any other `#[cfg(...)]` attribute.
+Any cfg alias should behave exactly as its expanded, non-aliased form and be valid wherever any cfg attribute is valid.

-Aliases will only  be allowed at the top of a crate.
-This means either `main.rs` for a binary, or `lib.rs` for a library.
+Aliases will only be allowed at the top of a crate, `main.rs` for a binary, or `lib.rs` for a library.
+They will be useable anywhere *within* the crate.

-Aliases that are defined at the root of the crate can be used anywhere *within* the crate.

-Aliases are not exportable between crates, and a binary that is split into one/many `lib`s, will *not* be able to use or share the `#[cfg(...)]` aliases from it's libraries.
+Aliases are not exportable between crates, and a binary that is split into multiple `lib`s (can you just say libraries?) will *not* be able to use or share the cfg aliases from its libraries.
+(I don't think this paragraph makes sense, try to make it clearer)

-Aliases will fail at compile-time if the same attribute already exists, either due to an existing alias, or an existing configuration passed through the `cfg=...` flag in rustc.
+Aliases will fail (will cause compile-time errors?) at compile-time if an attribute with the same name already exists, either due to an existing alias, or an existing configuration (existing attribute? or are those not attributes) passed through the `cfg=...` flag in rustc.

 # Drawbacks
 [drawbacks]: #drawbacks

-This introduces another way in which conditional compilation attributes may be introduced, thus potentially making it harder to find why a path of code was compiled or not.
+This RFC introduces another way to construct cfg attributes, potentially making it harder to find why a path of code was compiled or not.

-With this design, there is no immediate way to differentiate an aliased cfg versus one introduced through a compiler flag/feature.
+With this design, there is no immediate way to differentiate between an aliased cfg versus one introduced through a compiler or feature flag.

-That being said, it is the belief of the author that by blocking the export of cfg alias, it becomes the responsability of the developer to be aware of what cfg have been aliased within their crate.
+That being said, it is the belief of the author that by blocking the export of cfg aliases, it becomes the responsibility of the developer to be aware of what cfg attributes have been aliased within their crate.

-It also the belief of the author, that as an user of this feature I do not want to care where the cfg attribute came from (i.e., alias, intrinsic, or compiler flag).
-If I truly care then a simple search for the feature within my root module will immediately return whether the cfg is an alias, and an alias of what.
+It also the belief of the author that as a user of this feature, I should not need to know the source of a cfg attribute (i.e., alias, intrinsic, or compiler flag).
+If necessary, a text search within my root module would show me whether the cfg is an alias, and if so, what it aliases.

 # Rationale and alternatives
 [alternatives]: #alternatives